in

 Fashion, Culture, and Hip-Hop United

-The collaboration with Ksubi and Icon.SEG wasn’t just about album promotion—it symbolized East’s multidimensional influence.
+The collaboration with Ksubi and ICON Sports Entertainment Group wasn’t just about album promotion—it symbolized East’s multidimensional influence.
 By merging luxury streetwear with raw hip-hop energy, the event created a space where fashion heads, creatives, and fans could coexist under one vibe.
 It marked the evolution of East’s artistry—someone not just rapping for the streets, but curating experiences that bring them along for the journey.

 A Night to Remember